 So the two kings of Midian, Zebah and Zalmunna, escape to a place called Karkor.
 Some speculate that this place of Karkor may have been another name for a place called Qarqor, which is a place East of the Jordan River.
-As well as possibly being East of the Jordan River, Karkor may have been a type of enclosure that the Gadites may have built to protect their cattle and livestock.
-If this is true, the Midianites were smart in seeking such a place for refuge because it would be seriously fortified with walls encompassing the area to keep the large animals enclosed.
+Karkor may have been a type of enclosure that the Gadites built to protect their cattle and livestock.
+If this is true, then the Midianites were smart in seeking such a place for refuge because it would be seriously fortified with walls encompassing the area to keep the large animals enclosed.

 What’s next for the mighty Gideon?
 Being a man of his word.
 This story takes a new turn when on the march back home, Gideon captures a youth from Succoth (v14).
-Once the youngin’ is captured, he is questioned and because of the war backdrop that this story is placed in, likely interrogated.
-Although there really is no way to know for certain since we have one verse to back up that claim, so take that interrogation tidbit with a grain of salt.
+Once the youngin’ is captured, he is questioned.

 Speaking of severe consequences, Gideon now knows who the men of Succoth are that taunted him, thus justice is about to be served to these pansies.
 Gideon brings his undeniable proof to the 77 elders with the 2 captured kings in his possession and then commences to do exactly as he warned he would do.
 What fascinates me about this whole subplot of the men of Succoth and Penuel is how there were all of these men mocking Gideon for trying to stop the Midianites from terrorizing the surrounding lands, yet they stayed home and remained on the sidelines of the whole war.
 Neither would they support Gideon’s men or the Midian men.
 They were lukewarm and that is the exact reason that they were punished so severely because they remained apathetic during the whole war as thousands of men died.
 They were cowards, plain and simple.